How to Read Nutrition Labels Without the Headache

 FoodCraft tracks all macros automatically

-Each recipe in FoodCraft displays precise macronutrients per serving, calculated from our database of 1907 verified ingredients.
+Every recipe in FoodCraft displays precise macronutrients per serving, calculated from our database of 1907 verified ingredients.
 No more deciphering labels: values are clear, per actual serving, and adaptable to your personal goals.

-Are the nutrition facts on labels reliable?
+Are the nutritional values on labels reliable?

 They are indicative with a legal tolerance of 20%.
 For industrial products, it's generally quite accurate.
 For artisanal products or prepared meals, the margin of error may be larger.
 It's reliable enough to guide your daily choices.

-Is Nutri-Score A always healthy?
+Is a Nutri-Score A necessarily healthy?

-Should you avoid all additives?
+Should I avoid all additives?

 No, not all additives are harmful.
 Citric acid (E330) is simply lemon juice.
 Tocopherols (E306) are vitamin E. Be especially wary of nitrites (E250), azo dyes (E102, E110), and excessive artificial sweeteners.